Understanding Anadrol

 Chemical Composition and Mechanism of Action

-Anadrol, or oxymetholone, is a synthetic derivative of dihydrotestosterone (DHT), which itself is a metabolite of testosterone.
-As an oral steroid, Anadrol has been structurally modified to survive first-pass metabolism in the liver, allowing a high percentage of the drug to enter the bloodstream intact.
-This modification significantly increases its anabolic capabilities compared to its parent hormone, DHT.
-Oxymetholone acts by binding to androgen receptors in muscle cells, leading to enhanced protein synthesis, increased nitrogen retention, and inhibition of glucocorticoids, which collectively result in rapid muscle growth and strength improvements.
+Anadrol (oxymetholone) is a synthetic derivative of DHT, which itself is a metabolite of testosterone.
+It's modified to survive first-pass metabolism in the liver, so a high percentage of the drug stays intact and reaches the bloodstream.
+That structural change also makes it significantly more anabolic than DHT itself.
+Oxymetholone binds to androgen receptors in muscle, boosts protein synthesis, increases nitrogen retention, and blocks glucocorticoids.
+The result is fast muscle and strength gains.

 Approved Medical Uses of Anadrol